dougeby/IntuneDocs/intune/apple-configurator-enroll-ios.md

 **To add Apple Configurator serial numbers to Intune**

 1. Create a two-column, comma-separated value (.csv) list without a header.
 Add the serial number in the left column, and the details in the right column.
 The current maximum for the list is 500 rows.
-In a text editor, the .csv list looks something like this:
+In a text editor, the .csv list looks like this:

 	F7TLWCLBX196,device details</br>
 	DLXQPCWVGHMJ,device details